 Ecotourism has been gaining popularity since the 1980s.
-It is estimated that the number of Eco tourists increases by about 10% annually.
+The number of Eco tourists is estimated to increase by about 10% annually.

-It is an interesting modern movement, one that speaks volumes about the world we live in today.
+It is an interesting modern movement that speaks volumes about the world we live in today.

 On the one hand, the implication is that nature itself has become a tourist attraction.
-The life of modern city dwellers is so far removed from nature that the opportunity to escape the trappings of civilization is now a valuable commodity.
+Modern city dwellers’ lives are so far removed from nature that the opportunity to escape the trappings of civilization is now a valuable commodity.

 On the other hand, it demonstrates an anxiety that we are destroying nature and reflects an effort to preserve environments and cultures that are in danger of extinction.